 Performer Allen May brought “The Little Lost Girl” to Cleveland in January, 1895.
 The Plain Dealer stated that “many members of the Cleveland police department witnessed and appreciated the performance during the week and several of the Central Station patrolmen met Mr. May personally.”
 The song and performance proved quite popular among Clevelanders for many years, especially those who supported the police.
 In December of 1899, a mysterious donor gifted the department with a life-sized painting of the sheet music artwork.
 With the picture was an unsigned note which “begged the Cleveland police force to accept the picture as a Christmas present.”

 The donor remained a mystery until 1902, when it was revealed to be “that the giver was a prominent character of the “Red Light District.”
 His name is famous throughout that region.
 He operates a resort in the midst of the quarter.
 In his place perhaps more than any other of its character has vice run rampant.
-The painter of the picture was a woman, an habituete of the demimonde.
+The painter of the picture was a woman, an habituate of the demimonde.
 This woman though endowed with more than ordinary talent preferred to live a life of shame than the honored career of a painter of ability.”

 Despite the unsavory origins of the painting, it hung in the halls of the police headquarters for many years.
 Perhaps not surprisingly, the story of its origins was quickly forgotten.
 In 1907, the Plain Dealer reported that “Everyone who has ever visited the central police station, and it is surprising how many people get there every week, even if not arrested themselves, has noticed the life size oil painting of a stalward policeman shown in the act of finding a little girl lost in the park…On quiet days about the station, the officers spend their time giving their theories as to the history of the picture and its meaning.”

-When the department moved into its new Central Station on Payne Avenue, the painting almost didn’t make it.
+When the department moved into its new Central Station on Payne Avenue, the painting almost didn’t make the trip.
 It had been left behind in the former headquarters building.
-Luckily, Lloyd Trunk #56 and Paul Lindsey #27 placed the it in the boiler room for safekeeping.
-It may have stayed there, except for an article in the Plain Dealer lamenting that “The Passing Policeman,” admired and wondered about for more than thirty years while it hung from a wall in the old police station in Champlain Avenue S.W. is passing into oblivion.
+Luckily, Lloyd Trunk #56 and Paul Lindsey #27 placed it in the boiler room for safekeeping.
+It may have stayed there, except for an article in the Plain Dealer lamenting that “The Passing Policeman, admired and wondered about for more than thirty years while it hung from a wall in the old police station in Champlain Avenue S.W. is passing into oblivion.
 The picture is ending its career tied to a boiler in the basement of the new Central Station, where, unseen and unsung, it was relegated by Chief Jacob Graul, ‘because it is out of harmony with the bright shiny surroundings of the new building.”
 The painting moved to the Bertillion Room and eventually hung in the 4th floor office of Sergeant Louis J. Machovec, #282, head of the Communications Service at Central Station.

 In 1983, the “Passing Policeman” was donated to the newly-formed Cleveland Police Historical Society and Museum.
 It is one of only two artifacts from the old Central Station on Champlain Street that still exists.
 Museum trustees hired Peter Paul Dubaniewicz to clean and restore the painting.
 Working with his daughter Paula, Dubaniewicz uncovered the wreath of the policeman, which bears the number 52.
 Until 2017, the painting hung in the first floor lobby of headquarters, outside the entrance to the police museum.